UltraEngine/Documentation/CPP/Mesh.md

 **Base class:** [Object](Object.md)

-The mesh class is a collection of vertices and polygons that are visible in the 3D world.
+The mesh class is a collection of vertices and polygons that form visible surfaces.

 ## Properties